MagnaFacta/zalt-model/docs/ABOUT-ZALT.md

 ### Problem 2 Reusing information.
 Solution: Meta-models

-The label of a name field in a database, con be "name" or "naam" or "nom" or "名前" depending on the language in use.
+The label of a name field in a database, can be "name" or "naam" or "nom" or "名前" depending on the language in use.
 If the label of this field differs in different views, say the edit and show fields, this will usually confuse the end users.
 If it is translated only in some views, but not in others this is a problem.

 The user will also be confused when the name is shown first in the show view and last in the edit view.
-The order of display should therefore also be known.
+The order of display should therefore also be fixed as much as practicable.

 The solution is to add a meta-model to each data-model containing this information.
 The meta-model can be the same for different (types) of data-model, but for one controller the information should be set centrally in one place: either